smus-test/aiops-test/README.md

 ### GitHub Requirements
 - **GitHub Organization**: You need a GitHub organization where build and deploy repositories will be created
-- **Personal Access Token**: GitHub PAT with the following permissions:
+- **Personal Access Token**: A GitHub PAT (Classic) with the following permissions needs to be created
   - `repo` (Full control of private repositories)
   - `workflow` (Update GitHub Action workflows)
   - `write:packages` (Upload packages to GitHub Package Registry)

-You can find instructions on how to create it [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).
+You can find instructions on how to create PAT (Classic) [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).

 ## 3. Configuration